ICJIA/icjia-accessibility-portal/content/faqs.md

 Your training in accessibility best practices and your current work solving accessibility issues means you have real-world expertise that matters.
 While managers may turn to executive staff for high-level strategy, your day-to-day experience creating accessible documents, testing content, and applying WCAG 2.1 Level AA standards is what actually gets the work done.
 Speak up about what you know — your practical skills with document remediation, testing tools, and accessibility workflows are exactly what your agency needs.
 Your role as a content creator, not executive staff, gives you the ground-level perspective that makes accessibility implementation successful.

 **The bottom line:** Different questions require different people.
 For "what's the full scope?" talk to leadership.
 For "how do I fix this?" talk to your web developers or recent content creators.
-Both perspectives are needed, and both are valuable.
-You may or may not trust specific web developers personally, but you can trust that this content has been verified and sourced.
-Every claim can be traced back to DOJ, DoIT, or W3C sources.
-Web developers compiled and organized this information — they're working through accessibility compliance just like everyone else (in some cases, more so), and they have no reason to mislead anyone.
-They've included what they've learned in these FAQs to help others.
-The point isn't to trust web developers — it's to trust the verified information here, or if you prefer, go directly to the original sources.
-The FAQs are a practical guide, but the authoritative sources (DOJ, DoIT, W3C) are always the final word.
+If you're unsure about any claim, use the linked sources — the authoritative sources (DOJ, DoIT, W3C) are always the final word.

 **See also:** [I prefer to talk to someone rather than read FAQs.
 Who can I ask?](#i-prefer-to-talk-to-someone-rather-than-read-faqs) — This question covers who to contact for different types of accessibility questions, including DoIT for legal/mandate questions (DoIT.Accessibility@Illinois.gov)